Life Coaching vs. Therapy - What's the Difference?

 The coach facilitates the client’s progress, growth, and resourcefulness

-The coach helps the client build competencies and develop their own solutions.
+The coach helps the client build awareness and competencies.
 No diagnosing or treating.

 We Promote Thriving Together